Comparing Schemes for Creating Qudit Graph States from 16- & 128-dimensional Hilbert Space using Donors in Silicon: Direct Generation of Arbitrary Graph States from Coupled Quantum Emitters

 \subsection{\texorpdfstring{Sb$_2^+$ coupled with a Microwave Cavity}{Sb2+ coupled with a Microwave Cavity}}

 Our proposed system comprises two microwave cavities, each coupled to an $^{123}$Sb atom.
 The two antimony donors share a common electron, which restricts cavity operation to one at a time - two cavity cannot be operated at the same time.
-Although one nucleus is only weakly coupled to the electron, this does not significantly affect the coupling strength between the two cavities.
-Comparable coupling strengths (on the order of MHz) can still be achieved via the electric dipole, as the coupling depends on the slope of the hyperfine interaction with respect to the applied electric field, rather than its absolute magnitude.
+Comparable coupling strengths, $g$ in Equation~\ref{eq:two_cavity}, (on the order of MHz) can still be achieved via the electric dipole, as the coupling depends on the slope of the hyperfine interaction with respect to the applied electric field, rather than its absolute magnitude.
 Consequently, the effective coupling to each microwave cavity is expected to be approximately equal.
 We select the same EDSR transition (specifically the transitions in between state $\ket{7/2}\ket{\downarrow} \leftrightarrow \ket{5/2}\ket{\uparrow}$, see Fig.~\ref{fig:two_cavity}) for cavity operation.
 The antimony donors are assumed positioned at an antinode of the cavity electric field, to achieve capacitive coupling to the donor’s electric dipole and stimulate the EDSR transitions to emit photons coherently.

 The total Hamiltonian is given by: where More precisely,